 The Surface Pro 4 is covered by a one year limited warranty against manufacturer defects.
 Further warranty extensions are available as an option.
 This, of course, is standard for the industry.
 Very few laptops come with more than a year of standard coverage.

 Editor’s note: The Surface Pro 4 is no longer the most recent model.
 Its successor is the Microsoft Surface Pro, which beats the Pro 4 in battery life, processor performance, and other areas.

 The Surface Pro 4 is a microcosm of the change Microsoft is trying to spur inside its own walls.
 Time and time again, it missed the opportunity to leap on a new trend in consumer technology.
 But not with Surface.
 This time, Microsoft is a leader.
 It’s setting the trend.
 And unlike its new competitors, it’s had a few years to work out the kinks.
 Though it’s not perfect, the fourth incarnation of the Surface Pro is a great piece of hardware, and easily defeats every other 2-in-1 currently available.

 No one master stroke is responsible.
 Instead, the Pro has grown through evolution.
 Numerous bits, from the keyboard to the power charger, have changed little by little.
 The original Surface Pro had serious flaws.
 The second and third versions were good, but still demanded compromise.
 The fourth incarnation overcomes the limitations of its predecessors without sacrificing the core mission.
 It’s a true do-it-all-device.

-We wish Microsoft would fix the device’s firmware problems, and a larger battery is needed.
 Still, the Surface Pro 4 fits snuggly in the niche Microsoft envisioned for it.
 Its combination of reasonable speed, decent display, and excellent Type Cover make for a 2-in-1 that’s well-suited for the life of those who live by the motto “work hard, play hard.”